forem/admin-docs/docs/advanced-customization/listings.md

 ![Create a new listing with expanded category details](https://raw.githubusercontent.com/forem/admin-docs/main/static/img/listingsCreateNewExpandCategories.png)

 ### Listings Dashboard for Users
-Each user has a personal Listings Dashboard on a Forem, accessed by adding `/listings/dashboard` to the Forem URL.
+Each user has a personal Listings Dashboard on a Forem, accessed by adding `/listings/dashboard` to the Forem URL:

+![Individual Listings Dashboard](https://raw.githubusercontent.com/forem/admin-docs/main/static/img/listingsDashboardNoOrg.png)

 If a user is a member of an organization as well, they will see a separate listings dashboard for their individual and organization accounts:

-![Individual Listings Dashboard](https://raw.githubusercontent.com/forem/admin-docs/main/static/img/listingsDashboardNoOrg.png)

 ![Organization Listings Dashboard](https://raw.githubusercontent.com/forem/admin-docs/main/static/img/listingsDashboardOrg.png)